sileneundula/ShilohSigning/README.md

 ## 2.1.1 SPHINCS+

 SPHINCS+ is a stateless hash-based signing scheme that offers a large security margin.
 Due to the inherent security assumptions behind hash functions, we believe this will be a powerful signature scheme for post-quantum cryptography offering a large margin of security with simple measures.
 SPHINCS+ uses Haraka, SHA256, or SHAKE256, and in this instance, SHAKE256 should be preferred for optimal security.
+It has three categories of security, {1, 3, 5}.
+It is recomended to use security level 5 for high-security as there is not much of a difference aside from signature size.

+This signature scheme remains high-integrity and is integral to creating a secure signing environment in the near future.

+## 2.1.2 SPHINCS+ Chosen Hash Function

+SHAKE256 is chosen as the hash-function because SHA256 has length-extension attacks and is considered less secure than SHA3 (SHAKE256, Keccak).
+It is more modern using the sponge function and has a larger internal state.

 ## 2.1.3 Shortening SPHINCS+ Signatures